MunKeat/cs4224f-cassandra/README.md

 $ unzip <Project File>
 ```

-1. Create an environment directory, `env`, using virtualenv.

-Replace the variable \<virtualenv\> with the full path of the file, `virtualenv.py`
+1. Create an environment directory, `env`.
+We assume that you have set up virtualenv using the above - hence replace the variable \<virtualenv\> with the full path of the file, `virtualenv.py`.
+Otherwise, you may simply replace \<virtualenv\> with `virtualenv`.

 ```
 $ # Ensure that you are at the root of the project repository